Google Apps at VCU

-Google Apps at VCU allows students to take advantage of Google’s cloud-based services.
-Google Apps allows students easy collaboration via email, chat, video conferences, social media, real-time document collaborations and more, all while maintaining their “eID”@vcu.edu email address.
+G Suite at VCU allows students to take advantage of Google’s cloud-based services.
+G Suite allows students easy collaboration via email, chat, video conferences, social media, real-time document collaborations and more, all while maintaining their “eID”@vcu.edu email address.

 Google's Gmail application has some powerful features.
 With an unlimited amount of space, you can forget about quotas.

-A Google Group is an online environment for discussing items related to a specific subject, such as Google Training or Committee XYZ .
-Members are added to the group by the owner of the group and the group will be assigned a specific email address.
+A Google Group is an online environment for discussing items related to a particular subject, such as Google Training or Committee XYZ.
+Members are added to the group by the owner of the group, and the group will be assigned a specific email address.
 A group can contain multiple topics.
 Topics are different discussions related to the group's subject.
 Topics in a group about Google Training might be “What content show we include in a workshop?” or “Post topics for Monday's meeting.”
 Topics can contain multiple posts.
 Posts are replies from readers to the topic.

 Google Groups allows you to have online and email groups.
 Here are some things you can do with Google Groups:

 There are two types of Google Groups user roles: participants and administrators.
-Participants subscribe to groups and participate in group discussions.
+Members subscribe to groups and participate in group discussions.
 Administrators create new groups and manage group members, discussions, and other settings.
-A role's permissions determines what a user can do within a group.
+A role's permissions determine what a user can do within a group.